How to Produce a Drum Cover Video

 Producing drum covers is a great way to chronicle your skills over a longer period of time and can help you connect with the huge drumming community that exists online.
 It’s also a fantastic way to challenge yourself to tackle tougher material, which further improves your skill set.
 And of course, if you aren’t having fun, then you’re messing up!

-All of our instructors here at Loudlands Music Lab draw from years of experience studying, playing, and performing on the drums in every capacity imaginable.
+All of music instructors here at Loudlands Music Lab draw from years of experience studying, playing, and performing on the drums in every capacity imaginable.
 Interested in starting your drumming journey or taking your skills to the next level?
-Schedule a trial lesson to get closer to your goals!
+Schedule a trial drum lesson near Newton to get closer to your goals!

 Previous